interarts-ddev/tutorials/README.md

 An elegant weapon, for a more civilized age.
 The printed word, the focused narrative lines, these bookz are some recent reads of mine that I catalog.

+- [Black Acting Methods](https://www.amazon.com/Black-Acting-Methods-Sharrell-Luckett/dp/1138907626) by Luckett and Shaffer | Don't try and act black, just learn about black acting and decolonize your theatre training. √√√√√

 - [Projection Design & Digital Media] by Oliszewski, Fine, and Roth.
 The definitive guide to digital media design for the stage, encompassing projection scheduling and typical workflows and Content Creation.
 The DDDaddies came through on this one. √√√√√

 - [Devising in Process] by Heddon and Milling.
 A critical history of devising methodologies in Britain, America, and Australia.
 While the scope is frustratingly Western-centric, Heddon and Milling's clarity is beyond question. √√√√